Deaod/VoteSys/README.md

 #### DefaultPackages

-Filled in automatically after bManageServerPackages is set to True.
-While that setting is True, edit this list to change the static ServerPackages.
+Filled in automatically after `bManageServerPackages` is set to True.
+While that setting is True, edit this list to change the static `ServerPackages`.

+The format for this variable matches that of `ServerPackages` in the UT INI: One package per line.
+You cannot combine multiple packages in a single `DefaultPackages` entry.

-By default no entries for this variable exists.
+By default no entries for this variable exist.

 #### DefaultActors

-Filled in automatically after bUseServerActorsCompatibilityMode is set to True.
-While this setting is True, edit this list to change the static ServerActors.
+Filled in automatically after `bUseServerActorsCompatibilityMode` is set to True.
+While this setting is True, edit this list to change the static `ServerActors`.

+The format for this variable matches that of `ServerActors` in the UT INI: One Actor per line.
+You cannot combine multiple actors in a single `DefaultActors` entry.

-By default no entries for this variable exists.
+By default no entries for this variable exist.

 #### GameNameMode